A letter to potential Job Shadow Program participants

 There are a few key facts about the program that you need to know:

-- Eligibility – Students must be high school juniors, seniors or older to participate.
-Minimum age is 16 years old.
+- Eligibility – Students must be high school juniors, seniors, or older to participate.
+The minimum age is 16 years old.

 - Prerequisites for participation in the program – Prior to beginning a shadowing experience, applicants must fill out an application packet, which contains:

 - A Job Shadowing/Observation Application form, with three areas of interest outlined by student and student's information

 - A HIPAA (Health Insurance Portability and Accountability Act) test, to be completed after reading and understanding the associated materials

 Prairie Lakes Hospital's Job Shadowing/Observation Program does not arrange physician shadowing opportunities, but if a student has arranged to shadow a physician, the same prerequisites apply.